 “We have three different real sources of business,” says Harris.
 Convenience is obviously a factor in the company’s success.
 [Images courtesy of DeliverLean] What Earworms Can Teach Us About Creating New Habits | Fast Company | business + innovation.
 When we learn song lyrics, we don’t just look at the written lyrics and know them, nor can we listen to a song just once and immediately sing it.

 Learning the lyrics of a song is a process that often goes something like this: 1.
 Listen to the song, maybe look at the lyrics if you want.
 2. Try singing the song a second time, but mess up a lot; when you mess up, you hear the correct version and so you know you messed up and know the correct way at the same time.
-3. 4.
-5. 6.
+3. Repeat Step 2 a bunch of times, correcting as you go, learning more each time.
+4. 5.
+6.

 For some people, this process comes faster than for others, and needs less repetition, but the process is usually something like this.
+Other people don’t repeat some of the steps enough times to really get the song, but the process remains true--it’s just they only do part of it.
+So this is how we learn lyrics.
+How do we learn habits?
+1. 2.
+3. 4.
+If we compare it to the lyric-learning process, we can see that with habits, we give up at Step 2!
 The Big idea: a new type of healthcare company.
 Patient choice is an award-winning social enterprise and the brainchild of RSA Fellow, Neil Basil.

 Tecnicalities.
 Recruiting.
 Idee.
 Sources.
 Inspiring.
 Trends.
 Competitors.
 Strategy.
 Nice & Nesty.